Be Prepared for Winter Weather

 - Clear sidewalks and driveways.
-Remove snow with a shovel or snowblower as soon as possible to prevent an icy layer from forming on the pavement.
-Next, sprinkle the area with deicer to keep ice from building up.
+As soon as possible, remove snow with a shovel or snowblower to prevent an icy layer from forming on the pavement.
+Then, sprinkle the area with de-icer to keep ice from building up.

 - Remove snow from the roof.
 Layers of fluffy snow can absorb additional sleet or rain, creating the risk of roof collapse.
-Stand on the ground and remove excess snow from roofs, small sheds and pool covers with a snow rake.
+Standing on the ground, remove excess snow from roofs, small sheds and pool covers with a snow rake.

 - Prevent ice dams.
-Snow that melts and then refreezes on a roof can cause leaks and unseen water damage in your home.
+Snow that melts and refreezes on a roof can cause leaks and unseen water damage.
 Place assembled ice melt socks every 5 – 10 feet to control runoff and prevent ice dams from forming.

-According to the Federal Highway Administration, on average, more than 1,300 people are killed and more than 116,800 injured each year from winter-weather-related crashes.
-Take precautions before driving:
+On average, each year more than 1,300 people are killed and more than 116,800 are injured from winter-weather-related crashes.
+Take these precautions before driving:

 - Top off windshield washer fluid.
 Add a stronger winter cleaning variant to quickly clear away road grime, snow and ice.

 - Remove snow or ice from car windows.
-This can help improve not only your safety — you can’t avoid what you can’t see — but also the safety of other motorists.
+Not only can this improve your safety—n’t avoid what you can’t see—but also the safety of other motorists.

-- Fill your tank.
-Keep the gas tank at least half full during cold-weather months to help prevent fuel lines from freezing.
+- Fill your gas tank.
+Keep it at least half full during cold-weather months to help prevent fuel lines from freezing.

 - Stock an emergency kit.
 Stash these suggested items in the trunk before traveling.